orb-lang/helm/doc/md/helm/zone.md

 A `Zone` needs an `onMouse` method that receives the whole packet and acts accordingly\.
 The flow hands every input including parsed mouse messages to the `modeselektor`, and some, particularly scrolls, are handled there\.
-The rest are assigned by the zone herder, which sould probably normalize the action so, for example, a click in the upper left corner of a Zone is `1,1`\.
+The rest are assigned by the zone herder, which should probably normalize the action so, for example, a click in the upper left corner of a Zone is `1,1`\.

 Since the hard part is repainting, I'll start with reflow, and just hard\-